 Advanced forecasting applications can allow staff members to try out potential scenarios, determine utilization bottlenecks and create contingency plans.

-Visually compelling and user-friendly interfaces are impactful parts of resource planning and forecasting.
+Visually compelling and user-friendly interfaces, like CMiC latest release R12, are impactful parts of resource planning and forecasting.
 When users have graphical dashboards showing them the status of a given resource through time, they can make decisions more confidently, not having to parse through numbers to derive meaning from the data.

 Apps for Access from the Office and the Field